ms/buildtogether.tech/rules-joining/index.md

     you back <cite>Jaffe2021</cite>, the relationships you make with the people you work beside may be as rewarding as the software you build.

-9. Remember that most relationships don't end in marriage.
+Remember that most relationships don't end in marriage.
 :   It's OK to do a little work on an open source project and then decide if
     it's for you or not.
 It's equally OK to look for a new job if you're not happy with the one you're in: after all, most companies wouldn't hesitate to eliminate your job if they needed to cut costs.
 Don't let anyone manipulate you by making you feel guilty about this.

-10. Share what you learn.
+Share what you learn.
 :   If you aren't the first person to join a project, you probably won't be the
     last.
 One of the most compassionate things you can do is share what you found out as you were learning your way around so that the next person can do so more quickly.
 Doing this also helps you figure out what you know now that you didn't know then, which can help you the next time around.

+> ### Buddies and mentors
+>
+> A well-run company's process for getting newly-hired people up to speed can be
+> anything from a simple checklist like the one in <a section="onboarding"/> to a
+> multi-week sequence of courses.
+However it's done, it is most effective when
+> new people are paired with buddies or mentors to direct their first questions
+> to, and who will check in with them regularly to see how they're doing.